 tuto portefeuille en cuir

 A leather wallet is both a practical and timeless accessory, and what better way to make one than by making it yourself?
-Whether you're a fan of the authenticity of hand-sewing or prefer the efficiency of an industrial machine, this comprehensive guide will help you create a leather wallet that reflects your personality.
-This tutorial will introduce you to the various steps, the materials needed, and the techniques to master, from choosing the right leather to finishing your project.
+Whether you're a fan of the authenticity of hand-sewing or prefer the efficiency of an industrial machine, this comprehensive guide will help you create a leather wallet that's uniquely yours.
+This tutorial will introduce you to the different steps, the materials you need, and the techniques you need to master, from choosing the right leather to finishing your project.

 Final wallet dimensions: